IlsalaciousCrum/autodidactic_learning/README.md

 # Autodidactic Learning

-This project is deployed at www.ilsagordon.com/hello
+The progress on this project thus far is deployed at www.ilsagordon.com/runtime

 #### Goal